magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 0.473 sec
 ```

-> NOTE 2: on Mac OSX there is strange behavior producing a long waiting
+> NOTE 2: on Mac OSX sometimes there is strange behavior producing a
-> time before the recompilation is triggered.
+> long waiting time before the recompilation is triggered.

 As you see the modified assertion pertaining the `Happy Path`
 failed.
 Correct it and save the file again.